Please help save

 response.
 This vast rainforest reserve, one of the most bio-diverse

-habitats on Earth, was going to be downgraded in status
+habitats on Earth, was going to be downgraded in status and opened up

 To find out more about the

 river, Taman Negara, Malaysia ©